dappladies/paymentApp/README.md

    > total cost:          0.04182934 ETH
 ```

-Make sure you copy the contract address because you will use it to interact with the functions.

-#### Interact

-Insert the copied contract address here:
+Copy the contract address and set a contract variable in your terminal.

 ```
 const contract = await UserFactory.at('0x2300e34F11cAbf935D752FA19325A15966108a53');
 ```